swedenconnect/technical-framework/README.md

 - Only work in the **tracked-changes** directory and make sure that MS Word's "Track changes" feature is turned on.

 - For each update to a specification that has any real meaning also make a note about it in the "Changes between versions" section of the specification.
+- For each specification being updated make sure that its version is reflected in versions.md.
 - Before a pull request (or commit and push) do the following:

   + Make sure there are no misspellings or typos.